aragilar/dnd-flask/data/documentation/combat.md

 #### Other Activity on Your Turn

-Your turn can include a variety of  ourishes that require neither your action nor your move.
+Your turn can include a variety of flourishes that require neither your action nor your move.

 You can communicate however you are able, through brief utterances and gestures, as you take your turn.